vvvv/vvvv.org/content/blog/2025/Development News/Introducing-Bindings/index.md

 Dear patchers!

 Here's to introduce **Channel Bindings**.
-They offer a unified way to expose [public channels] from your app and make them accessible by the outside world.
+They offer a unified way to expose [Public Channels](../Introducing-PublicChannels/index.md) from your app and make them accessible by the outside world.
 Think easy connections to Midi, OSC, OSCQuery, RCP, Redis,...

 ## Adding Bindings
 There are two ways of adding bindings to a public channel:
+- Via the Channel Browsers "Binding" columns
 - Using a BindTo... node
-- Via the Channel Browsers "Binding" columns

 Either way you first need to establish the existence of a binding using already familiar nodes from packages like VL.IO.Midi, VL.IO.OSC,...